I was recently asked by Hunt’s to create a recipe using Hunt’s tomatoes.

-- Hunt’s tomatoes are available in many varieties, including No Salt Added options, making it easy to incorporate the health benefits of tomatoes into your daily meals.
+- Hunt’s tomatoes are available in many varieties.
+This includes No Salt Added options, making it easy to incorporate the health benefits of tomatoes into your daily meals.

 - Hunt’s is the only leading brand to FlashSteam™ every tomato, which helps keep their backyard garden fresh taste.

-- Flash-steaming is an all-natural steaming process that peels the skin off the tomato naturally before canning, whereas most other tomato brands use chemicals like lye.
+- Flash-steaming is an all-natural steaming process that peels the skin off the tomato naturally before canning.
+Most other tomato brands use chemicals like lye.